SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

-The biggest advantage to medical alert systems without monthly fees is, obviously, the cost savings.
+The biggest advantage of medical alert systems without monthly fees is the cost savings.
 A medical alert system without a monthly fee is most appropriate for the money-conscious older adult who still wants some layer of protection.
 In addition, because most systems with no monthly fee are at-home systems, they are best suited for those who are homebound or rarely leave their home unaccompanied.

 Typically, these systems do not include advanced features such as fall detection or 24/7 monitoring.
 For this reason, they are not a good fit for seniors who are at high risk of falling.
 This high-risk group includes those with dementia, Parkinson’s disease, diabetes, COPD, or vision loss.
 It also includes those who take medications that cause dizziness or weakness, have fallen at least once before, or are 85 and older.2

 Our Top Medical Alert Systems With No Monthly Fees

 The WellBe Smart Speaker, which can only be purchased online, costs $189 with a $9.95 shipping fee.
 If you decide to add professional monitoring, the cost is a low $10 per month.